MatokHunt/7DTD/README.md

 841: fridgeBottom
   * Can now be repaired using up to 5 forgedIron

+921: tubeHalfPoleWoodFull
+  * Can now be repaired using up to 10 wood

 1453: car03Blue
   * Loot list changed from id 19 to id 100 (see loot.xml changes for more information)